ingresse/backend-test/readme.md

 - you understanded the entire scope and gave an acceptable solution;
 - you choose tools that fit well to the problem
-- your code is clear and simple enought;
+- your code is clear and simple enough;
 - the repo is well maintained, with a good and clear commit tree;
 - your tests are covering well the application scenarios.